HomeTrue North Blog

 Explore The Maligne Road

 Driving down the Maligne Road in the winter, you will be amazed at every turn.
-Along the way, there are numerous attractions, including Medicine and Maligne Lakes.
-The region is home to a variety of wildlife, such as bighorn sheep and moose, which tourists are sure to spot along the way.
+Along the way, there are numerous natural attractions, including Maligne Lake.
+The region is home to a variety of wildlife, such as bighorn sheep and moose, which tourists are likely to spot along the way.

 Panoramic view of Medicine Lake covered in snow during winter